TheUnschooledNetwork/theunschoolednetwork.github.io/_posts/2025-02-14-Contributing-to-Unschooled.md

 2. **Git Installed** – You should be comfortable using the command line (Terminal on Mac/Linux, PowerShell on Windows).
 3. **GitHub Authentication** – Make sure you're logged into your GitHub account and have set up authentication (using HTTPS or SSH).
 If unsure, follow [GitHub’s setup guide](https://docs.github.com/en/get-started/getting-started-with-git).

+---

+Now that you you are all set up, let's get started

 ### **Installing dependencies**
-Before getting started, make sure you have the necessary tools installed:
+First thing's first, make sure you have the necessary tools installed:
 ```bash
 sudo apt update
 sudo apt install ruby-full build-essential zlib1g-dev git